dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/index.md

 [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]

-The preceding example includes antiforgery support by including an `AntiforgeryToken` component in the form.
+The preceding example includes antiforgery support by including an <xref:Microsoft.AspNetCore.Components.Forms.AntiforgeryToken> component in the form.
 Antiforgery support is explained further in the [Antiforgery support](#antiforgery-support) section of this article.

 To submit a form based on another element's DOM events, for example `oninput` or `onblur`, use JavaScript to submit the form ([`submit` (MDN documentation)](https://developer.mozilla.org/docs/Web/API/HTMLFormElement/submit)).